SHARE YOUR RECIPES WITH US!

 1. Pour bannock mix into a large bowl, thoroughly mix.
 Remove 1/4 cup of dry mix and set aside.

-4. Optional - Coat the baked bannock with a little bit of butter on the outside once its fully cooked.
+4. Optional - Coat the baked bannock with a little bit of butter on the outside once its fully cooked but still warm.

 Nutrition Facts for One Bag of Bannock